 - Adolescents and youth have improved psychosocial wellbeing.

-- Youth have skills to pursue productive futures.
+- Adolescents and youth have skills to pursue productive futures

 - Diverse groups build inter-community relationships by working together by promoting protection and interests of Adolescents and youth